 Face coverings are strongly encouraged, especially for drivers or those placing orders with vendor staff.
 Masks are not provided.
 The State Fair is selling Fair themed face coverings online.
 Learn more here.

-I would strongly recommend bringing some Tupperware, as we had an overwhelming amount of food because the parade moved so fast and we could only eat so quickly.
+I would strongly recommend bringing some Tupperware, as we had an overwhelming amount of food.
 With the exception of Sweet Martha’s, nothing is served with a lid, so I would recommend bringing some storage.

 Here’s your packing list:

-This information wasn’t in the confirmation email I received from the Fair, so I asked State Fair officials.
-You can either print out your ticket (which is what I did), or show it on your smartphone.
+You can either print out your ticket or show it on your smartphone.